KuchnowskiP/VolvoAssessment/README.md

   "path": "/api/v1/weather/city/"
 }
 ```
+In this example, the API call returns an error because the specified city is not found in the weather forecast data.
 ## Presentation
 The weather forecast data for the five largest cities in Poland is stored in the following files:
 - city_forecasts/warsaw.json